-- Where are we exposed?
+- · Where are we exposed?

-- Where should we prioritize based on risk?
+- · Where should we prioritize based on risk?

-- · Are we reducing our exposure over time?
+- Are we reducing our exposure over time?

 - · How do we compare to our peers?

-Our enterprise platform offerings include Tenable.io, which is our software as a service, or SaaS, offering, and Tenable.sc, which is our on-premises offering, both of which provide organizations with applications purpose-built for areas of both traditional and modern attack surfaces.
-These applications are designed with views, workflows and dashboards to help identify vulnerabilities, internal and regulatory compliance violations, misconfigurations and other cybersecurity issues, prioritize these issues for remediation and provide insightful remediation guidance.
-In addition, our enterprise platform offerings provide a depth of insight that stems from risk-based and predictive analytics.
+Our enterprise platform offerings include Tenable.io, which is our cloud-delivered software as a service, or SaaS, offering, and Tenable.sc, which is our on-premises offering, both of which provide organizations with a risk-based view of traditional and modern attack surfaces.
+These applications are designed with views, workflows and dashboards to deliver a complete and continuous view of all assets, both known and previously unknown, and any associated vulnerabilities, internal and regulatory compliance violations, misconfigurations and other cybersecurity issues, prioritize these issues for remediation based on risk assessment and predictive analytics, and provide insightful remediation guidance.